As many of us start to travel again, you might be thinking of packing your holiday bags - and who wouldn't want a craft project in there?!

-Projects that are easy to set up and keep a hold of (you only need to keep a handle on one or two components at a time) are ideal – think sewing (we’re big fans of sashiko), weaving, knitting or crochet, or sketching or watercolours (you could use one of those brushes that holds water in the handle).
+Projects that are easy to set up and keep a hold of (you only need to keep a handle on one or two components at a time) are ideal - think sewing, weaving, knitting or crochet, or sketching or watercolours (you could use one of those brushes that holds water in the handle).

 You’ve a good few hours of travelling stretched ahead of you, what a perfect time to get some crafting in!